FAANG/comm-format-transcriber/README.md

 Within each filter the rules for each field are applied in the order defined for that format.
-Before each filter is applied a '_pre' rule is applied and after a '_post' rule is applied.
+Before each filter is applied a '_pre' rule is applied and after all field based rules are applied a '_post' rule run.
+In addition, the shortcut '_all' rule can be added in which the associated filter will run against each of the fields sequentially, the '_all' macro is run after all the named fields rules are applied.
 All filters and field based rules are optional and will be skipped if not defied in the JSON configuration file.

 There are two types of rules currently, one is a simple hash based replacement,